indmdev/Telegram-shop/README.md

 # Telegram-shop
 Telegram shop bot is a template like this one, a Telegram store bot for managing a complete inventory store in Telegram.
 This Telegram Store Bot is for digital inventory.
 > Message me at [@InDMDev](https://t.me/InDMDev) for your advanced bot customizations.
-> For more Bots like this, and to be the first to know when I publish free bots, join my channel: [@InDMDevBots](https://t.me/InDMDevBots)
+> For more Bots like this, and to be the first to know when I publish more advanced bots, join my channel: [@InDMDevBots](https://t.me/InDMDevBots)
 >
 > Telegram bot for selling digital products:
 > · sell software license keys on Telegram